emmt/LocalFilters.jl/docs/src/generic.md

 - `update(v, a, b)` which yields the updated state variable `v` given the state variable `v`, `a = A[j]`, and `b = B[j-i]`;

-- `final(v)` which extracts the result of the filter from the state variable `v`.
+- `final(v)` which yields the result of the filter given the state variable `v`.

-!!! warning
-    The loop(s) in `localfilter!` are performed without bounds checking of the destination and it is the caller's responsibility to insure that the destination have the correct size.
-It is however always possible to write `store!` so that it performs bounds checking.

 ## Examples